AdrianAntico/AutoQuant/README.md

 ##### **CreateHolidayVariable()**
 <code>ModelDataPrep()</code> This function counts up the number of specified holidays between the current record time stamp and the previous record time stamp.

+##### **AutoHierarchicalFourier()**
+<code>AutoHierarchicalFourier()</code> turns time series data into fourier series.
+This function can generate any number of fourier pairs the user wants (if they can actually build) and you can run it with grouped time series data.
+In the grouping case, fourier pairs can be created for each categorical variable along with the full interactions between specified categoricals.
+The process is parallelized as well to run as fast as possible.

+##### **AutoTransformationCreate()** and **AutoTransformationScore()**
+<code>AutoTransformationCreate()</code> is a function for automatically identifying the optimal transformations for numeric features and transforming them once identified.
+This function will loop through your selected transformation options (YeoJohnson, BoxCox, Asinh, Asin, and Logit) and find the one that produces data that is the closest to normally distributed data.
+It then makes the transformation and collects the metadata information for use in the AutoTransformationScore() function, either by returning the objects (always) or saving them to file (optional).

+<code>AutoTransformationScore()</code> is a the compliment function to AutoTransformationCreate().
+Automatically apply or inverse the transformations you identified in AutoTransformationCreate() to other data sets.
+This is useful for applying transformations to your validation and test data sets for modeling.
+It's also useful for back-transforming your target and prediction columns after you have build and score your models so you can obtain statistics on the original features.

 ##### **ModelDataPrep()**
-<code>ModelDataPrep()</code> rapidly convert "inf" values to NA, convert character columns to factor columns, and impute with specified values for factor and numeric columns.
+<code>ModelDataPrep()</code> This function will loop through every column in your data and apply a variety of functions based on argument settings.
+For all columns not ignored, these tasks include:
+* Charter type to factor type converstion
+* Factor type to character type conversion
+* Constant value imputation for numeric and categorical columns
+* Integer type to numeric type conversion
+* Date type to character type conversion
+* Remove date columns
+* Ignore specified columns

 ##### **DummifyDT()**
-<code>DummifyDT()</code> rapidly dichotomizes a list of columns in a data table (N+1 columns for N levels using one hot encoding or N columns for N levels otherwise).
-Several other arguments exist for outputting and saving factor levels for model scoring processes, which are used internally in the AutoXGBoost__() suite of modeling functions.
+<code>DummifyDT()</code> This function is used in the AutoXGBoost__() suite of modeling functions to manage categorical variables.
+This function rapidly dichotomizes categorical columns in a data.table (N+1 columns for N levels using one hot encoding or N columns for N levels otherwise).
+Several other arguments exist for outputting and saving factor levels for model scoring processes, where ensuring the exact levels used to train models are then applied in scoring environments.

 ##### **AutoDataPartition()**
 <code>AutoDataPartition()</code> is designed to achieve a few things that standard data partitioning processes or functions don't handle.
 First, you can choose to build any number of partitioned data sets beyond the standard train, validate, and test data sets.
 Second, you can choose between random sampling to split your data or you can choose a time-based partitioning.
 Third, for the random partitioning, you can specify stratification columns in your data to stratify by in order to ensure a proper split amongst your categorical features (E.g. think MultiClass targets).
 Lastly, it's 100% data.table so it will run fast and with low memory overhead.

-##### **AutoTransformationCreate()**
-<code>AutoTransformationCreate()</code> is a function for automatically identifying the optimal transformations for numeric features and transforming them once identified.
-This function will loop through your selected transformation options (YeoJohnson, BoxCox, Asinh, Asin, and Logit) and find the one that produces data that is the closest to normally distributed data.
-It then makes the transformation and collects the metadata information for use in the AutoTransformationScore() function, either by returning the objects (always) or saving them to file (optional).

-##### **AutoTransformationScore()**
-<code>AutoTransformationScore()</code> is a the compliment function to AutoTransformationCreate().
-Automatically apply or inverse the transformations you identified in AutoTransformationCreate() to other data sets.
-This is useful for applying transformations to your validation and test data sets for modeling.
-It's also useful for back-transforming your target and prediction columns after you have build and score your models so you can obtain statistics on the original features.

 ##### **AutoDataDictionary()**
-<code>AutoDataDictionary()</code> will pull back data dictionary data from a sql server environment.
+<code>AutoDataDictionary()</code> will pull back data dictionary data from a sql server data warehouse and run queries to pull in data to R.

+##### **DT_GDL_Feature_Engineering()** and **Partial_DT_GDL_Feature_Engineering()**
+<code>DT_GDL_Feature_Engineering()</code> Runs in the background of AutoLagRollStats().
+It builds autoregressive and moving average features from target columns and distributed lags and distributed moving average from independent features distributed across time.
+On top of that, you can also create time between instances along with their associated lags and moving averages.
+This function works for data with groups and without groups.
+100% data.table built.
+It runs super fast and can handle big data.

+<code>Partial_DT_GDL_Feature_Engineering()</code> Runs in the background of AutoLagRollStatsScoring().  is for generating the equivalent features built from DT_GDL_Feature_Engineering() for a set of new records as rapidly as possible.
+I used this to create the feature vectors for scoring models in production.
+This function is for generating lags and moving averages (along with lags and moving averages off of time between records), for a partial set of records in your data set, typical new records that become available for model scoring.
+Column names and ordering will be identical to the output from the corresponding DT_GDL_Feature_Engineering() function, which most likely was used to create features for model training.

 </p>
 </details>

 ## Automated Model Evaluation Functions: <img src="Images/ModelEvaluationImage.png" align="right" width="80" />
 <details><summary>Expand to view content</summary>